 (a) Porifera (b) Ctenophora (c) Echinodermata (d) Chordata

 This is their characteristic.
-Among them is a perforated panel known as madreporite, which allows water to percolate in their systems.
+A perforated panel in them, known as madreporite, allows water to percolate in their systems.

 9. “All vertebrates are chordates but all chordates are not vertebrates”.
 Justify the statement.

-The presence of Notocard and paired pharyngeal gill slits is characteristic of the phylum chordate.
-However, the vertebrata notocard in the embryo in the subfilm is replaced by columns of bony vertebrae in adults.
-It is therefore said that “All vertebrates are chordates, but not all chordates are vertebrates.”
+The presence of a notochord and paired pharyngeal gill slits is characteristic of the phylum chordate.
+However, the vertebrata notochord in the embryo in the subfilm is replaced by columns of bony vertebrae in adults.
+It is, therefore, said that “All vertebrates are chordates, but not all chordates are vertebrates.”

 10. How important is the presence of air bladder in Pisces?

-Air bladder in Pisces regulates Buoyancy which prevents fishes from sinking.
+Air bladder in Pisces regulates Buoyancy, which prevents fish from sinking.

 11. What are the modifications that are observed in birds that help them fly?

-The variations found in birds that help fly are:
+The variations found in birds that help them fly are given below: